 Official Avis promotions and discounts

-For those that are worried about using corporate codes and want to go the safe route, these are the current deals offered by Enterprise.
+For those that want to go the safe route, these are the current deals offered by Avis.
 They change roughly every quarter or half year.

 How to apply Avis AWD code